-With the assistance of Radford, the Compensation Committee compared our executive officers' compensation to data from the Radford Global Technology Survey, which included approximately 107 public high technology companies as of October 1, 2015 with revenues between \$50 million and \$300 million and median revenue of approximately \$178 million.
+With the assistance of Radford, the Compensation Committee compared our executive officers' compensation to data based on the 2015 Radford Global Technology Survey, which included approximately 107 public high technology companies as of October 1, 2015 with revenues between \$50 million and \$300 million and median revenue of approximately \$178 million.
+This information was updated by Radford in February 2017 using a 3% aging factor to reflect the change in market valuations.
+Radford indicated that using a 3% aging factor to update the 2015 survey results should reasonably approximate 2017 executive total direct compensation market values.
+For the Chief Operating Officer position, Radford did a full market review since this position was added in 2016.